OpenBCI/Documentation/docs/01GettingStarted/02-Biosensing-Setups/03-ECG-Setup.md

 Once you have the GUI open, turn off all channels that are not connected to electrodes.
 Then, go to hardware settings and turn SRB2 **OFF** for all of the channels that you are streaming data from.

-*Note: This is because ordinarily SRB2 is the reference point from which potentials are measured, however we are now having muscles reference themselves, so we do not want it to look at this pin.*
+*Note: This is because ordinarily SRB2 is the reference point from which potentials are measured, however we are now having cardiac locations reference themselves, so we do not want it to look at this pin.*

 Once all of your settings have been adjusted, press 'begin data stream.'

+In the Cyton image above, note how the positive and negative terminals (yellow and green) are connected to the top and bottom N1P pins.
+When you are running the GUI, data from N1P pins will be displayed on Channel 1 within the Time Series Widget.
+If you are using the Ganglion, channels 1-4 on the GUI Time Series widget will correspond to pins 1-4 on the Ganglion.

 ## Improving Signal Quality